Substance Use and Addictions Program

 Applying for funding

 Applicants can apply for funding through open or directed calls for proposals.
 Funding guidelines outlining the application requirements are made available during the call for proposals.
-Future calls for proposals will be communicated online later.
+Invitations to submit applications are either sent by email by the program or announced on the program’s website.

 Related service and information